-Iran reports 9,758 new COVID-19 cases, 3,167,741 in total
+Iran reports 9,758 new Covid-19 cases, 3,167,741 in total

 By Sunday, 4,420,243 people have received coronavirus vaccines in the country, while 1,288,777 have taken two doses.

-Earlier in the day, an event was held in capital Tehran to launch the clinical trials of a new Iranian project for a vaccine against COVID-19, developed by Iran's Islamic Revolution Guards Corps (IRGC).
-(ANI/Xinhua)
+Earlier in the day, an event was held in capital Tehran to launch the clinical trials of a new Iranian project for a vaccine against Covid-19, developed by Iran's Islamic Revolution Guards Corps (IRGC).

+Hossein Salami, commander-in-chief of the IRGC, vowed to provide the new vaccine to the poor people of other countries.

+Also on Sunday, the spokeswoman for Iran's health ministry warned of an increasing trend in the number of outpatients referring to hospitals who tested positive for Covid-19.